Skill ROI Calculator

 Direct Costs vs Opportunity Costs

 Direct costs are obvious: the price of a course, books, or equipment.
 But the hours you spend learning are also a cost.
-If you spend 100 hours learning video editing, that's 100 hours you could have spent earning money with skills you already have.
-This "opportunity cost" is often larger than the dollar cost of training.
+If you spend 100 hours learning video editing, that is 100 hours you could have spent earning money with skills you already have.
+This opportunity cost is often larger than the dollar cost of training.

 Skills That Compound

-The best skill investments are ones that unlock multiple income paths.
+The best skill investments unlock multiple income paths.
 Photography skills can lead to stock photos, event photography, product photography, and teaching.
 Video editing opens doors to freelancing, YouTube, corporate work, and course creation.
 Single-purpose skills carry more risk.

 Higher ROI Skills